Probing horizon scale quantum effects with Love: Measuring quantum noise

-{\bf Measuring quantum noise--} In such case it would seem that the only limitation that would disallow us from achieving such a feet is the sensitivity of the detectors.
-Therefore, in principle, with sufficiently sensitive detectors, that can measure ${\textsl k}$ with better accuracy than $\sim 10^{-2}$, we will be able to probe Planckian physics.
-However, in \cite{Addazi:2018uhd} it has been argued that it is unlikely to be the case as quantum noise of $\delta$ will populate at that level.
+In such a case, it would seem that the only limitation disallowing us from such achievement is the sensitivity of the detectors.
+However, in \cite{Addazi:2018uhd} it has been argued that it is unlikely to be the case, as quantum noise of $\delta$ will populate at that level.
 As a result, the error in $\delta$ will get modified as \cite{Addazi:2018uhd},